Kostrzyn nad Odrą

-Kostrzyn nad Odrą (translated literally as Kostrzyn upon the Oder; /pl/; Küstrin /de/) is a town in Gorzów County, Lubusz Voivodeship in western Poland, on the border with Germany.
+Kostrzyn nad Odrą (translated literally as Kostrzyn upon the Oder; /pl/; Küstrin /de/) commonly known as Kostrzyn is a town in Gorzów County, Lubusz Voivodeship in western Poland, on the border with Germany.

 Geography

 The town is situated within the historic Lubusz Land (Ziemia Lubuska) region at the confluence of the Oder and Warta rivers, on the western rim of the extended Warta mires.
 The town centre is located about 90 km south of Szczecin.

 Until the end of World War II and the implementation of the Oder–Neisse line in 1945, the municipal area also comprised the Küstrin-Kietz suburb on the west bank of the Oder river, which today is part of the German Küstriner Vorland municipality.
 The former town centre, the Kostrzyn fortress located on the headland between the Oder and Warta rivers, was destroyed by the Red Army as an act of revenge weeks before the end of WW2 and not rebuilt.
 Today Kostrzyn's central area is located around Kostrzyn railway station east of the Warta's mouth.